What's in, and what's out, as House nears vote on Biden bill

 HOUSING

-— Commit $150 billion toward housing affordability with a goal of building more than 1 million new rental and single-family homes.
+— $150 billion would be committed toward housing affordability with a goal of building more than 1 million new rental and single-family homes.
 The goal would be to reduce price pressures by providing rental and down payment assistance.

 ENVIRONMENT